NyaaCat/RPGItems-wiki/en-us/power.md

 - `cooldown` Cooldown ticks before next use
 - `cost` Cost to durability for each use
-- `condition` Conditions to meet in order to trigger this power
+- `conditions` Conditions to meet in order to trigger this power
-- `trigger` Triggers of this power
+- `triggers` Triggers of this power
+- `displayName` Display name for this power
+- `selectors` Entity selectors for filtering targets
+- `powerId` Unique identifier for this power
+- `powerTags` Tags for grouping powers
+- `showCooldownWarning` Whether to show cooldown warning message (default: true)
+- `requiredContext` Context required for this power to activate
+- `requireHurtByEntity` When trigger is `HURT` or `HIT_TAKEN`, set to `true` to only trigger on entity damage (not fire, poison, etc.).
+Default: `true`
+- `setBaseDamage` For damage-modifying powers, set to `true` to use dynamic damage as base for subsequent powers

 Command to modify power on an item: